 Where necessary, drip irrigation infrastructure will be facilitated to minimise impacts of monsoon failure.

 Tradable water rights will be introduced where practicable to enable efficient use of water.
 Privatisation of water through allocation of trading rights has proven to be an effective solution to the irrigation.
+Traditional water rights that form part of the characteristics of an existing property will be respected in making such allocations, even though the water is otherwise common property.

 water reservoir management to arrest water table depletion